MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 To run the *score.py* file you provide as part of the deployment, Azure creates a container that includes all the resources that the *score.py* needs.
 Azure Machine Learning then runs the scoring script on that container.
 If your container can't start, scoring can't happen.
 The container might be requesting more resources than the `instance_type` can support.
 Consider updating the `instance_type` of the online deployment.

-To get the exact reason for the error, run the following command:
+To get the exact reason for the error, take the following action.

 # [Azure CLI](#tab/cli)

+Run the following command:

 ```azurecli
 az ml online-deployment get-logs -e <endpoint-name> -n <deployment-name> -l 100
 ```

 # [Python SDK](#tab/python)

+Run the following command:

 ```python
 ml_client.online_deployments.get_logs(